-Important The infinite loop is basically a result from the plugin simply doing its job.
+The infinite loop - in most cases - is basically a result from the plugin simply doing its job.
 It intercepts and inspects each incoming request.
-And when it does, it checks the WPO365 configuration to understand whether or not the user should authenticate in order to see the request page.
+And when it does, it checks the WPO365 configuration to understand whether or not the user should authenticate in order to see the requested page.
 If this is the case and the user is not signed into your WordPress website, it will redirect the user to Microsoft.
-Microsoft will send the user back to your website (more specifically, to the URL that you configured as Redirect URI) and again the plugin will inspect the incoming request.
-I will search for a so-called authentication response.
+Once the user signed in with Microsoft, he / she will be sent back by Microsoft to your website (more specifically, to the URL that you configured as Redirect URI) and again the plugin will inspect the incoming request.
+It will search for a so-called authentication response.
 If it finds such a response - the so-called ID token - it will try to sign the user into your WordPress website.
 Once the user is signed into your website the plugin will redirect user to the URL he or she initially intended to load.

 1. Your website is reachable using different schemes